 Thinking of buying a house or condo in Baby Point or Old Millside?
 Our guide to real estate below, will help you decide if this is the neighbourhood for you!

 Hover over each box to learn about The Vibe in Baby Point & Old Millside.

 Baby Point/Old Mill runs west to the Humber River, east to Jane, south to Bloor and north to Dundas.
 It closely borders Bloor West Village to the east.

 There are many different styles of homes in the Baby Point/Old Mill area.
 The homes on Baby Point Road and Baby Point Crescent are sprawling multi-million dollar homes, with most of the homes on the outer circle of this enclave having ravine lots.
 The homes north and south of Baby Point Road are similar to the homes found in Bloor West Village, mostly 2-storey detached homes with mutual drives.
 The homes in the ‘Old Mill’ area are to the south-west, these streets wind around and sometimes overlook Etienne Brule Park and the Humber River.
 The homes north of St. Mark’s tend to be a little smaller and less expensive, you will find more bungalows and semi-detached homes on narrower lots here.
-There is a new high-rise condominium building being developed at the corner of Old Mill Drive & Bloor Street.

 - Restaurants – Classico Pizza